VNG-Realisatie/nlx/pki/README.md

 # pki

-This document how the initial NLX pki is configured.
+This document describes how the initial NLX pki is configured.
 This component does not contain any secrets.

 ## Introduction